sensslen/Cgf.CameraControl.Main/README.md

 -   install dependencies by calling `npm install`
 -   edit [Cli/src/config.json](./Cli/src/config.json) to match your setup or just create a new configuration and run the application with the config parameter.
 -   compile the app : `npm run build`
--   run the application using `npm start` or `node Cli/dist/index.js --config path/to/my/config.json`
+-   run the application using `npm start` (which runs `node Cli/dist/index.js`) or pass a custom config via `node Cli/dist/index.js --config path/to/my/config.json`

 ## Configuration